mlimberg/BYOBackend/api-documentation/endpoints/reps/get api_v1_reps.md

 ## Return format
-Current rep profile information returns an array of rep objects.
+* Returns an array with all reps

 ## Errors